Blomgreen/QueueBot/README.md

 Step 4.
 Transfer all of your velocity files to the subfolder 'velocity'

+Step 5.
+Add the proper emote ID's to emojis.txt
+To get the proper id, write in a chat: \:emoteName: and copy.
+THE EMOTE IN QUESTION HAS TO BE ON YOUR SERVER!

+You can now launch the bot , and start the sniper with the /restart, command.
 To get started, try the /help command

-You can now launch the bot , and start the sniper with the /restart, command.